bundlewrap/bundlewrap/doc/quickstart.rst

 .. seealso:: :ref:`nodespy`
 .. seealso:: :ref:`groupspy`

 At this point you will want to edit ``nodes.py`` and maybe change "localhost" to the hostname of a system you have passwordless SSH access to.
-Uncomment and edit the ``ssh_username`` attribute if your local username and the one on the remote machine do not match.
+Blockwart will honor your ``~/.ssh/config``, so if ``ssh mynode.example.com`` works in your terminal, so will Blockwart.

 The first thing you can do is run a command on your army of one node::